 Doug, the protagonist, has suffered some mystery trauma and spends most of his time in bed in the basement of his parents’ house looking at old Polaroids of his girlfriend.
 The narrative slips back and forth between this reality, a Burroughs inspired dream world induced by Doug’s painkillers, flashback sequences where Doug meets and falls in love with Sarah (the girl in the Polaroids), and past conversations with Doug’s father.

-The idea of motherhood, or more specifically failed motherhood, runs throughout this first volume.
+The idea of motherhood, or more specifically failed motherhood, runs throughout X’ed Out.
 Doug’s mother is mentioned, but never seen.
 Doug and his father both want to avoid her.
 In one flashback sequence Doug remembers his father saying, “Your Mom and I…We started out with such high hopes…But I guess things don’t always work out the way they’re supposed to.”
 Like Doug, his father retreats downstairs, which Burns has admitted is a symbol for the womb.
 Doug comes upstairs for Poptarts and reminds himself that his mom will not be home from work until 5:30 He says, “…at least I don’t have to deal with her.”

 Sarah has a thing for fetal pigs in jars, one of which gets broken by her “psycho” ex-boyfriend at the party where Doug meets Sarah.
 She poses topless with one fetal pig as a Madonna and child (she poses topless a lot).
 There is a panel of an actual Madonna and child.
 Lizard-like fetuses and eggs are everywhere in Doug’s dream world.
 To top it off, a cartoonish version of Sarah appears in the dream world.
 Doug’s nameless, baby-like alien guide tells him she is the new Queen of the hive, a breeder.